Mikejo5000/vsts-docs-pr/docs/build-release/actions/build-yaml.md

 [//]: # (TODO: change to "## Create a YAML build definition" with sequential steps)

 To make it more convenient to create YAML build definitions, VSTS automatically creates a definition when you add a file named .vsts-ci.yml to the root of your resository.
 It creates the build definition in a folder that has the same name as your repository.

+## Look up tasks

+To look up the syntax of the tasks that are built into VSTS and TFS, see https://github.com/Microsoft/vsts-tasks/tree/master/Tasks.

+For example, if you want to use the [Copy Files](../tasks/utility/copy-files.md) task, go to https://github.com/Microsoft/vsts-tasks/tree/master/Tasks/CopyFiles and then click the **task.json** file.
+In this file you'll find the name of task, which in this case is `CopyFiles`.
+You'll also find the valid `inputs`, for example the `SourceFolder` input.